 As a UPS Access Point we take delivery of parcels that UPS have attempted to deliver in the local area.
 This allows the recipient to collect the parcel from us, instead of having to reschedule the delivery.
 In some instances you can arrange for deliveries to come directly to us, rather than your home.
 We are also a customer drop off point for UPS parcel.

 How it works…

 Customer Drop Offs

-If you are sending or returning a parcel via UPS, you can bring your UPS labeled parcels in to us.
-UPS collects parcels from us after 1pm Monday to Friday.
-Upon dropping your parcel off with us, we will give you a receipt containing the tracking number.
-We do except drop offs on the Saturdays we are open, you can check our Saturday Opening Hours here.
+If you are sending or returning a parcel via UPS, you can bring your UPS labelled parcels in to us.
+UPS collects parcels from us after 11am Monday to Friday.
+Upon dropping your parcel off with us, you can either have a UPS receipt sent to you via email or text.
+A handwritten receipt is available on request.